imteekay/crafting-frontend/interviews/system-design.md

 ## Going even deeper

 - Performance
-  In the front end, performance typically refers to a few things - loading speed, how fast the UI responds to user interactions and memory space (heap) required by the component.
+  - In front end, performance typically refers to a few things - loading speed, how fast the UI responds to user interactions and memory space (heap) required by the component.
   - Network performance > Bundles
     - Small bundles / LazyLoading: vendor, page1, page2
     - Pre-fetching for other parts of the flow